1) What is Neuropathy?

 Cons: There is, however, some concern that it may stimulate tumor growth.
 Studies show that B6 accumulated in an organism may stimulate the tumor growth.
 Note: It is always unsafe to take a lot of one B vitamin without the other B vitamins.
 Anything over 150 mg of B6 a day has always been considered a problem and can actually cause neuropathy.
 2 mg a day can help build healthy nerves.

 Pros: Infrared light to increase circulation and stimulate production of nitric acid.
 It is supposed to relax the arteries and eliminate free radicals.
 Pads are put over the injured areas.
 Pain is supposed to be relieved with increased circulation and more nitric oxide in the blood.
 It can treat common injuries.

 Cons: Can relieve some symptoms but needs to be continued for relief.

 Pros: Homeopathy can give temporary neuropathic pain relief without side effects or interactions with drugs.
 What is homeopathy?

-Cons: They relieve the symptoms but don’t address the problem.
+Cons: Without professional homeopathy help, you can relieve the symptoms but won’t address the problem.

 Pros: There are many different creams available that will bring relief from neuropathy pain.
 They can be applied as needed.
 Capsaicin is a common ingredient.
 It is used to relieve pain for arthritis, muscle pain, joint pain, as well as nerve pain.
 It can address the inflammation.

 Cons: They relieve but you must continue to use it for relief.
 It doesn’t work for everyone.

 Cold Laser Treatment or Low Level Laser Therapy: